hamidzr/q-learning/README.md

   - save the weights
   - load the weights
   - easy definitoin of actions, state and rewards
-- more games: frogger, catching games, pong
+- more games: frogger, catching games, pong, openai games

 ## Resources